mininet/mininet/README.md

 * An improved MiniEdit GUI (`examples/miniedit.py`) - thanks to
   Gregory Gee

-* Experimental cluster support - consult the documentation for details, as well as `examples/cluster.py` and an experimental `--cluster` option for topologies built with the default `Host` and `OVSSwitch`
+* Experimental cluster support - consult the documentation[1] for details, as well as `examples/cluster.py` and an experimental `--cluster` option for topologies built with the default `Host` and `OVSSwitch`
   classes: